vzeman/confoot/content/us/products/confoot-leg-cfl.md

   - **Compatibility**: Specialized framed containers, particularly those designed for liquid transport

   The ConFoot-leg CFL represents a specialized solution for handling framed containers, offering businesses a way to optimize their operations involving spherical containers used for liquids and other materials requiring pressure resistance.
 By enabling these specialized containers to be safely supported on legs, the CFL helps businesses achieve greater efficiency and flexibility in their specialized container handling operations.
+faq:
+  - question: "What is ConFoot-leg CFL?"
+    answer: |
+      ConFoot-leg CFL is designed specifically for framed containers, fitting the frames perfectly to allow containers to be used as storage containers for liquids and other materials.
+  - question: "How does ConFoot-leg CFL work?"
+    answer: |
+      The ConFoot-leg CFL securely fits into the frame of spherical containers, providing stable support while allowing the container to be used for high-pressure liquid storage.
+The legs are engineered to endure the pressure and provide a stable base for transport.
 ---